Jane C. Wright: Professional career

 Wright's research work involved studying the effects of various drugs on tumors.
 In 1951 with the help of her team she was the first to identify methotrexate, one of the foundational chemotherapy drugs, as an effective tool against cancerous tumors.
 Wright's early work brought chemotherapy out of the realm of an untested, experimental hypothetical treatment, into the realm of tested, proven effective cancer therapeutics—thus literally saving millions of lives.
 Her work with this form of chemotherapy proved to be the stepping stone for combination therapy as well as the individual adjustments due to patient toxicity.
 In their initial research they took each patient’s tumor which was then evaluated and then grown again in tissue culture.
 These tumors were then treated with the same drug that was used in the treatment of the patient before the tumor was extracted.
 The clinical criteria needed for the evaluation of the chemotherapeutic agents to work is seen in Figure 1.

 In the end they determined that there was indeed a correlation between the chemotherapeutic agent given to the patient and those grown in tissue cultures.
 From this she was able to develop the drug methotrexate in order to fight those tumors.

 Wright and her father introduced nitrogen mustard agents, similar to the mustard gas compounds used in World War I, that were successful in treating the cancerous cells of leukemia patients.
 Wright later pioneered combinatorial work in chemotherapeutics, focusing not simply on administering multiple drugs, but sequential and dosage variations to increase the effectiveness of chemotherapy and minimize side effects.
 She was successful in identifying treatments for both breast and skin cancer, developing a chemotherapy protocol that increased skin cancer patient lifespans up to ten years.
 She also developed a non-surgical method, using a catheter system, to deliver potent drugs to tumors located deep within the body such as the liver and spleen.
 She published more than 100 papers on cancer chemotherapeutics during her career and served on the editorial board of the Journal of the National Medical Association.

-During her career, Cooke also collaborated with cell biologist and physiologist Jewel Plummer Cobb, another noted African American woman scientist.